sapori-saperi

 Cagliari to Sant'Antioco

-Day 2 — Traditional music workshop, visit cathedral and catacombs, grand opening of 664th Festa of Sant’Antioco with the decorated bread offering
+Day 2 — Traditional music workshop; visit cathedral and catacombs; grand opening of 667th Festa of Sant’Antioco with the decorated bread offering, dinner at a private home

-Day 3 — Grand procession of folk groups and decorated ox carts from all Sardinia, tour of ethnographic museum and subterranean village, stunt horse riding tournament, theatre in the piazza, pizza dinner at brewery
+Day 3 — Grand procession of folk groups and decorated ox carts from all Sardinia, tour of ethnographic museum and subterranean village, stunt horse riding tournament, dinner at a farm restaurant

-Day 6 — Costume workshop; tour and tasting at winery; visit of salt pans; pasta lesson and dinner at biodynamic farm
+Day 6 — Costume workshop; tour and tasting at winery; pasta lesson and dinner at biodynamic farm

-Day 7 — Bread lesson and banquet at private home; tour around the island including tour of bronze age nuragic complex and giants’ tomb, dinner at fish shack on the sea
+Day 7 — Bread lesson and family lunch at private home; tour around the island including tour of bronze age nuragic complex and giants’ tomb; dinner at fish shack on the sea

 Day 8 — A day on the lagoon in a fishing boat, fishing, lunch on boat